M4sum/save-forest-elephants/README.md

     Setting up an anaconda environment:

-        > conda create --name <name_of_env> --file requirements.txt
-        > conda activate <name_of_env>
+        > python -m venv <name_of_env>

-    If it gives a PackagesNotFoundError, use this command to search packages on more channels.

-        > conda config --append channels conda-forge
+        > pip install -r requirements.txt
+        > source exp_env/bin/activate

     Note: Do not include the '>' character when copying the command

-    After running these two lines you should be all good to try the example runs below!
+    After running these three lines you should be all good to try the example runs below!